 Many Windows 10 users are reporting they can’t turn on Windows Defender because Microsoft’s antimalware tool detects there is another antivirus software running, although users confirm they have uninstalled all third-party security software.

-This not the first time users have reported they cant’ turn on Windows Defender, but we can’t help but notice there has been an explosion of issues surrounding Windows 10’s built-in antivirus following the Anniversary Update release.
+This isn’t the first time users have reported they cant’ turn on Windows Defender, but we can’t help but notice there has been an explosion of issues surrounding Windows 10’s built-in antivirus following the Anniversary Update release.

-Fix: Windows Defender won’t turn on
+Fix: Windows Defender won’t turn on, how to fix it?

-Solution 1 – use antivirus specific removal tools
+Solution 1 – Use antivirus specific removal tools

 When you uninstall third-party antivirus solutions using the Uninstall option from the Control Panel, it’s possible that some files remain undetected and this prevents you from running Windows Defender.
 Check out this list of antivirus removal tools, and run the tool available for the antivirus you used before installing Windows Defender.